EJJ04/ejj_personmenu/README.md

 # ejj_personmenu

-A personal menu resource for FiveM that provides players with access to their money data and society account details.
-This resource supports various phone scripts to display player phone numbers.
+**ejj_personmenu** is a FiveM resource that provides players with a personal menu to view their financial data, including cash, bank balance, black money, and society account details.
+This resource also supports various phone scripts to display the player's phone number.

+## Features
+- View cash, bank balance, black money, and society account information
+- Support for multiple phone scripts, including:
+  - `lb-phone`
+  - `qs-smartphone-pro`
+  - `qs-smartphone`
+  - `gksphone`
+- Customizable notification settings

 ## Installation